SofiaJorgji/CriblAssignment/README.md

 ### Prerequisites

 Node version 12 or higher
+Docker version 20

 ## Running the tests